 440.692 - Thesis

-Students may undertake their own research project for credit as an 11th program course.
-Prior to proposing a project, interested students must have clearly identified a research topic, and a mentor who is familiar with their prospective inquiry, and is willing to provide guidance and oversee the project.
+Students may undertake their own research project as an 11th program course for three additional credits at full tuition.
+Prior to proposing a project, interested students must have clearly identified a research topic, and submit a formal proposal for review and approval to the Thesis Research Committee, to be received no later than one month prior to the beginning of the term in which the student plans to enroll in the course.
+The committee will help identify a mentor who is familiar with their prospective inquiry, and is willing to provide guidance and oversee the project, but the availability of a mentor cannot be guaranteed..
 The mentor must be faculty teaching at the Johns Hopkins University.
-Students then submit a formal proposal for review and approval to the Independent Research Committee, to be received no later than one month prior to the beginning of the term in which the student plans to enroll in the course.
-Students must meet with the mentor and the faculty advisor periodically for discussion of the projects progress, and must complete a research paper, to be approved by the mentor and the Committee.
+Students must meet with the mentor periodically for discussion of the projects progress, and must complete a research paper, to be approved by the mentor and the Committee.
 The best papers will be made available to the public on Hopkins electronic research repository JScholarship.
-Instructions for applying to enroll and meeting the standards of the course are available.
-Enrollment of the student can only be undertaken by the Program Director.
-Candidates must plan on using two semesters to successfully complete an Independent Research project.
+Enrollment of the student is undertaken by the Program Director.
+Candidates must plan on using two semesters to successfully complete Thesis.
 Prerequisites: All four Core courses and Microeconometrics or Macroeconometrics, and one or more Applied Economics courses in the substantive area of the proposed research, plus a strong academic record (at least B+ average) in at least eight program courses, are absolute minima.
-Admission is by selection.
+Applied Economics Thesis Guidelines 2017 PDF: http://advanced.jhu.edu/wp-content/uploads/2017/09/appliedEconomics_ThesisGuidelines2017.pdf

 - Admissions Requirements